Master of Science in Social Work

 Students already enrolled and attending classes on campus at the Kent School must submit their practicum application not later than February 28 preceding the Fall semester start of the practicum.

-You will collaborate with the Director of Field Education to discuss your areas of interest and to settle on several possible placements.
-You will then be emailed a formal referral letter instructing you to complete interviews with each site and to arrive at a mutual agreement between you and the agency.
-Applications for practicum are processed on a first come, first served basis.
+You will collaborate with an assigned Field Coordinator to discuss your areas of interest and to settle on several possible placements.
+A formal referral letter emailed instructing you to complete an interview with a site and to arrive at a mutual agreement between you and the agency.
 As students complete their prospective practicum site interviews and a match is confirmed by the student and the agency, then placement spots are filled.
 Other students must select among the remaining agencies still available for their practicum.∧ Back to top

 I am a student in the fully online program, how does this practicum work?

 The requirements for practicum remain the same for students participating in the fully online program just as for the students in the on-campus program.
 Students will be placed in a human service organization in a location close to where the student lives.
-The student will collaborate with the Director of Field Education in identifying potential practicum settings near the student’s residence.
+The student will collaborate with the a field coordinator in identifying potential practicum settings near the student’s residence.

-The student, the agency practicum supervisor, and the practicum faculty will meet for all the same scheduled sessions (initial visit, mid-term and final evaluations for each semester) as for the on-campus students, except the meetings will be conducted via videoconferencing through Blackboard Collaborate.
-The student and supervisor will need to arrange for use of a computer with a camera, mic, and internet connection for those scheduled videoconferences.
-The practicum orientation for online students will be made available via the internet by their practicum faculty and the practicum orientation for agency supervisors of online students will be made available via the internet by the Director of Field Education.∧ Back to top
+The student, the agency field instructor, and the Kent School field faculty will meet for all the same scheduled sessions (initial visit, mid-term and final evaluations for each semester) as for the on-campus students, except the meetings will be conducted via videoconferencing.
+The student and agency field instructor will need to arrange for use of a computer with a camera, mic, and internet connection for those scheduled videoconferences.
+The practicum orientation for online students is conducted online by their Kent School field faculty.∧ Back to top